Second Regular Session of the 30th Legislature

-Legislators and legislative employees who have previously completed ethics training are required to complete an ethics training course in 2017.
+Legislators and legislative employees who have previously completed ethics training are NOT required to complete an ethics training course in 2018.

-New employees who are hired after the in-person training sessions are over in January, must complete training within 30 days of notification by the Ethics Office.
-Contact Ethics Committee office for training information at 907-269-8179, or firstname.lastname@example.org
+New employees who are hired after the in-person training sessions must complete training within 30 days of date of hire.
+For training information please contact Janice at 907-269-8179, or email@example.com

 Those covered by the Legislative Ethics Act include: